google/opendocs/sponsorship/sponsor-annual-feedback.md

 3. Have there been any major changes to your organization or your mission since the sponsorship contract was signed?

-4. Are there any sponsorship benefits that have not yet been leveraged by (this sponsor}?
+4. Are there any sponsorship benefits that have not yet been leveraged by {this sponsor}?

 5. Are there any highlights from the last year that you would like to share?